Hamburger

 United Kingdom

 Employees are protected from being dismissed, and employees and workers are protected from being subjected to a detriment because they made a protected disclosure.
-Disclosures qualify for protection if they are a disclosure of information that, in the reasonable belief of the worker, tends to show that one of following has occurred, is occurring, or is likely to occur:
+Disclosures qualify for protection if they are a disclosure of information that, in the reasonable belief of the worker, tends to show that 1 of following has occurred, is occurring, or is likely to occur:

 • A criminal offense